-Vacancies – From time to time in the event of any vacancy however caused occurring in the Board of Directors (except through an increase in the number of Directors), such vacancy may, as long as there is a quorum of Directors in office, be filled by the Directors from among the qualified Full Members of the Corporation if they shall see fit to do so; otherwise, such vacancy shall be filled at the next Annual meeting of members; and any Director appointed or elected to fill any such vacancy shall hold office for the unexpired term of the Director who ceased to be a Director and who caused such vacancy.
+Vacancies: From time to time in the event of any vacancy however caused occurring in the Board of Directors (except through an increase in the number of Directors), such vacancy may, as long as there is a quorum of Directors in office, be filled by the Directors from among the qualified Full Members of the Corporation if they shall see fit to do so;

+Otherwise, such vacancy shall be filled at the next Annual meeting of members; and

+Any Director appointed or elected to fill any such vacancy shall hold office for the unexpired term of the Director who ceased to be a Director and who caused such vacancy.

-Vacation of Office – The office of a Director of the Corporation shall be vacated and the person holding such office shall cease to be a Full Member of the Corporation:
+Vacation of Office: The office of a Director of the Corporation shall be vacated and the person holding such office shall cease to be a Full Member of the Corporation:

-If s/he be adjudged to be a bankrupt or makes an authorized assignment or is declared insolvent;
+If they be adjudged to be a bankrupt or makes an authorized assignment or is declared insolvent;

-If s/he is found to be mentally incompetent or becomes of unsound mind

-If s/he ceases to be a Full Member of the Corporation; or
+If they cease to be a Full Member of the Corporation; or

-If by notice in writing to the Secretary of the Corporation s/he resigns his/her office.
+If, by notice in writing to the Corporate Secretary of the Corporation, they resign their office.

-Remuneration of Directors – The Directors of the Corporation shall serve without remuneration and no Director shall directly or indirectly receive any profit from his/her position such as: provided that a Director may be paid reasonable expenses incurred by him in the performance of his/her duties.
+Remuneration of Directors: The Directors of the Corporation shall serve without remuneration and no Director shall directly or indirectly receive any profit from their position provided that a Director may be paid reasonable expenses incurred by him them in the performance of their duties.

-7. Meeting of Directors
+Meeting of Directors

-Place of Meeting and Notice – Meetings of the Board of Directors may be held either at the head office of the Corporation or at such place or places as it may from time to time determine.
+Place of Meeting & Notice: Meetings of the Board of Directors may be held either at the head office of the Corporation or at such place or places as it may from time to time determine.

-A meeting of Directors may be called by the President of by the Vice-President at any time.
-The Secretary by direction of the President or the Vice-President shall then convene a meeting of the Directors.
+A meeting of Directors may be called by the Chief Executive Officer or by the Chief Administrative Officer at any time;

+The Corporate Secretary by direction of the Chief Executive Officer or the Chief Administrative Officer shall then convene a meeting of the Directors.

 Notice of any meeting of Directors shall be delivered or mailed to each Director not less than ten (10) days (exclusive of the day on which notice is given) before the meeting is to take place;

-provided always that meetings of the Board of Directors may be held at any time without formal notice if all the Directors are present, or those absent have waived notice or have signified their consent in writing to the meeting being held in their absence.
+provided always that meetings of the Board of Directors may be held at any time without formal notice if all the Directors are present, or those absent have waived notice or have signified their consent in writing to the meeting being held in their absence;

 Notice of any meeting of any irregularity in any meeting or in the notice thereof may be waived by any Director.

 For the first meeting of the Board of Directors to be held immediately following the election of Directors at an Annual meeting of the members or for a meeting of the Board of Directors at which a Director is appointed to fill a vacancy in the Board, no notice of such meeting shall be necessary in order for the meeting to be duly constituted, provided that a quorum of Directors is present.

-Voting – Questions arising at any meeting of Directors shall be decided by a majority of votes.
-In case of an equality of votes, the Chairman of the meeting, in addition to his/her original vote, shall have a second or casting vote.
+Voting: Questions arising at any meeting of Directors shall be decided by a majority of votes;

+In case of an equality of votes, the Chair of the meeting, in addition to their original vote, shall have a second or casting vote.

-Chairman of Meeting – The President of the Corporation, or in his/her absence the Vice-President, shall be the Chairman of any meeting of the Board of Directors.
+Chair of Meeting: The Chief Executive Officer of the Corporation, or in their absence the Chief Administrative Officer, shall be the Chair of any meeting of the Board of Directors;